Alderley

 Population growth drivers in Alderley are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of Alderley is around 7,393, reflecting an increase of 645 people since the 2021 Census.
-This growth represents a 9.6% rise from the previous population count of 6,748.
-The latest resident population estimate by AreaSearch is 7,358, based on examination of ERP data released by ABS in June 2024 and validation of 29 new addresses since the Census date.
-This results in a population density ratio of approximately 2,876 persons per square kilometer, placing Alderley in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Alderley has shown resilient growth patterns with a compound annual growth rate of 1.6%, outpacing the national average.
-Overseas migration contributed approximately 47.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Alderley's population is estimated at around 7,393 as of Feb 2026.
+This reflects an increase of 645 people (9.6%) since the 2021 Census, which reported a population of 6,748 people.
+The change is inferred from the resident population of 7,358 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 29 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,876 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Alderley has demonstrated resilient growth patterns with a 1.6% compound annual growth rate, outpacing the national average.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 47.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilized.
-Future population trends project an above median growth for the suburb, expecting it to increase by 1,587 persons to reach 2041, reflecting a total gain of 20.9% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, an above median population growth of national statistical areas is projected, with Alderley expected to increase by 1,586 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 21.0% in total over the 17 years.

 Frequently Asked Questions - Population